2019 Fellowship Exam: Saturday 16th November 2019

 Language formats available

-Other language formats can be provided when 12 or more members are confirmed.
+Other language formats can be arranged when 12 or more members are confirmed.

 All entrants worldwide will sit a written exam – the online version has been suspended until further notice.